-O. Rescue sheet
+O. Rescue card/ cards

-0. Rescue sheet
+0. Rescue card/cards

-Audi provides rescue sheets for all vehicle models and variants.
+Audi provides rescue cards for all vehicle models and variants.

 The Audi brand provides information on accident recovery processes for all models.
-The individual rescue sheets can be downloaded directly from www.audi.com/de/rescue.html.
-After marking the rescue sheet, the desired language can be selected.
+The individual rescue cards can be downloaded directly from www.audi.com/de/rescue.html.
+After marking a rescue card, the desired language can be selected.

-The illustration shown here includes an example of the first page of the rescue sheet for the Audi Q6 e-tron in accordance with ISO 17840-1:2022.
+The illustration shown here includes an example of the first page of the rescue card for the Audi Q6 e-tron in accordance with ISO 17840-1:2022.

-The rescue sheets for all vehicles with a market launch from 2020 onwards have been created in accordance with ISO 17840.
-The rescue sheets for vehicles launched prior to this feature the manufacturer's layout.
+The rescue cards for all vehicles with a market launch from 2020 onwards have been created in accordance with ISO 17840.
+The rescue cards for vehicles launched prior to this feature the manufacturer's layout.

-From 2023, all newly created rescue sheets will be published in all European languages.
+From 2023, all newly created rescue cards will be published in all European languages.